Health and Safety

 - In some less-developed regions it may be necessary to drink pre-bottled beverages only and avoid ice; avoid uncooked foods and un-pasteurized milk.
 Sanitation practices are different in other countries, and your body may not have the same natural defenses that local people have built up to resist bacteria.

-- In some areas of the world the sun’s rays are stronger, therefore, be sure to wear sunscreen anytime you are going outdoors.
+- Regardless of where you go in the world, you should be wearing sunscreen.
+This is extra important in regions of the world where the sun’s rays are stronger than what you are used to.
+Be sure to wear sunscreen anytime you are going outdoors.
 Even minor sunburn or heatstroke is at best a nuisance, and easily preventable.

 - Get enough sleep and rest.
 It is easy to push yourself too hard academically and socially, and college students are notorious for not getting adequate rest.
 Try to get at least eight hours of sleep a night, and consider taking a nap if you find yourself feeling over-extended during the day.

 Even if you feel this issue doesn’t apply to you, please pay attention to this section — you may be able to help a friend.
 Be aware of the conditions and potential risks in your host country; safety is always a priority, and it is better to be well-informed than to be caught in a situation where you feel you have no control.

 The Center for Disease Control has country-by-country information on prevalent STDs and outbreaks, and how to protect yourself.
 No matter what the local circumstances, please consider practicing abstinence.
 It is truly the only fail-proof method of preventing STDs and accidental pregnancy.
 However, if you do choose to remain or become sexually active while abroad, USE CONDOMS.
 Birth control pills will not protect you from STDs!
 Take condoms with you, as what is available overseas may be of questionable quality or difficulty to find due to local customs.